-- the laws relating to tax on income on companies, that is, income tax laws on companies, of the foreign country in which that foreign company has its place of effective management (paragraph (a) of the definition of "foreign dividend"); - the laws relating to companies in the country in which that foreign company is incorporated, formed or established, if that country does not have any applicable income tax law on companies (paragraph (b) of the definition of "foreign dividend").
+of effective management (paragraph (a) of the definition of "foreign dividend"); or

+• the laws relating to companies in the country in which that foreign company is incorporated, formed or established, if that country does not have any applicable income tax law on companies (paragraph (b) of the definition of "foreign dividend").

 The use of the words "that foreign company" indicate that in assessing whether an amount is treated as a dividend or similar payment it must be considered from the perspective of the foreign company paying the amount in respect of its shares and not from the perspective of the holder of the foreign company's shares.
-For example, if a share buy-back or liquidation distribution by a foreign company is a dividend from the perspective of the foreign company paying the amount or making the distribution under the laws relating to tax on income on companies or relevant company laws, as appropriate, but is a distribution of a capital nature from the perspective of the holder of the foreign company's shares, the amount will be a "foreign dividend" as defined in section 1(1) if all the other requirements of the definition are met and regardless of whether the "source" of the buyback or liquidation distribution was retained earnings or contributed equity capital.
+For example, if a share buy-back or liquidation distribution by a foreign company is a dividend from the perspective of the foreign company paying the amount or making the distribution under the laws relating to tax on income on companies or relevant company laws, as appropriate, but is a distribution of a capital nature from the perspective of the holder of the foreign company's shares, the amount will be a "foreign dividend" as defined in section 1(1) if all the other requirements of the definition are met and regardless of whether the "source" of the buy-back or liquidation distribution was retained earnings or contributed equity capital.
 The treatment of the amount in the hands of the holder of the shares under foreign income tax law on companies or company law is irrelevant.